clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/assign-static-ip.rst

 Assign a static IP address
 ##########################

-By default, your |CL-ATTR| system automatically gets an IP address from your network via DHCP.
-If you do not have a DHCP server on your network or simply want to use a static IP address, follow the steps in this guide.
+This guide explains how to assign a static IP address.
+This may be helpful in scenarios such as a network with no DHCP server.

 .. contents::
    :local: